 A special acknowledgment to Nathan J. Dean and Angelina Glater, and the entire Environmental Monitoring and Laboratory staff.
 Their hard work allowed the NBC to successfully complete wastewater sampling and analysis of all significant industrial users discharging within the NBC districts and to conduct surveillance manhole monitoring of industrial and sanitary drainage districts.
-The data analysis presentation provided in CHAPTER V of this report, Impact of the Pretreatment Program on the Control of Toxic and Incompatible Waste, was prepared by Nathan J. Dean, James Kelly, Eliza Moore, Nicole Skyleson and Abigail Ernest-Beck.
+The data analysis presentation provided in CHAPTER V of this report, Impact of the Pretreatment Program on the Control of Toxic and Incompatible Waste, was prepared by Eliza Moore, Tara Franey and Nicole Skyleson.

-Holly Ialongo, Chief Legal Counsel, is to be credited for her effective Enforcement Program and the preparation of the Enforcement Section, CHAPTER VI, of this report.
-Information regarding the NBC energy projects was provided by Barry Wenskowicz, Sustainability Engineer.
+Holly Ialongo, Chief Legal Counsel, and Jaclyn Cotter, Associate Legal Counsel, are to be credited for their effective Enforcement Program and the preparation of the Enforcement Section, CHAPTER VI, of this report.
 Jamie Samons, the Public Affairs Manager, is to be acknowledged for her assistance with various sections of this report, including the development of the Significant Non-Compliance Public Notice and Perfect Compliance Advertisement.
 This report was completed under the supervision of Walter Palm, Director of Environmental Science & Compliance.